-Mojo can save and recall up to 8 snapshot.
-A snapshot stores the values of all editing parameters, and can be used to store a particular setting that you might want to recall or for alternating between different settings.
+Mojo can save and recall up to 8 snapshots.
+A snapshot stores the values of all editing parameters and can be used to store a particular setting that you might want to recall or for alternating between different settings.
 It's like having different tonewheel organs at your disposal.

-Tap the Snapshot icon on the top right of the editor screen if you wish to save (the red floppy disk icon) or recall (the green folder icon) one of the available shapshots.
-Everytime a snapshot is recalled, is set as the default snapshot and will always be recalled when the instrument is turned on.
+Tap the Snapshot icon on the top right of the editor screen if you wish to save (the red floppy disk icon) or recall (the green folder icon) one of the available snapshots.
+Every time snapshot is recalled, is set as the default snapshot and willalways be recalled when the instrument is turned on.

-PARAMETER EDITING
+4.5 - PARAMETER EDITING

-Tap on the links on the bottom bar to open the parameter pages for the organ part and for the effect section.
-Parameters are presented under the form of large horizontal sliders with a readout value.
-Scroll sliders left or right to vary the values.
+Tap on the links on the bottom bar to open the parameter pages for the organ part and for the effect section. parameters are presented under the form of large horizontal sliders with a readout value.
+Scroll sliders left or right to ary the values.
 Scroll the page up or down to reveal the entire content.
-Click the yellow title bars to collapse or expand a section.
+Click the yellow title bars to collapse or xpand section.